Tatars: Etymology

 The term is originally not just an exonym, since the Polovtsians of Golden Horde called themselves Tatar.
-It is also an endonym to a number of peoples of Siberia and Russian Far East, namely the Khakas people. (тадар, tadar).
+It is also an endonym to a number of peoples of Siberia and Russian Far East, namely the Khakas people (тадар, tadar).

 Languages

-11th century Kara-khanid scholar Mahmud al-Kashgari noted that the historical Tatars were bilingual, speaking other Turkic languages besides their own language.
+Eleventh-century Kara-khanid scholar Mahmud al-Kashgari noted that the historical Tatars were bilingual, speaking other Turkic languages besides their own.

-The modern Tatar language, together with the Bashkir language, forms the Kypchak-Bolgar (also "Uralo-Caspian") group within the Kipchak languages (also known as Northwestern Turkic).
+The modern Tatar language, together with the Bashkir language, forms the Kypchak-Volga-Ural group within the Kipchak languages (also known as Northwestern Turkic).

 There are two Tatar dialects—Central and Western.
 The Western dialect (Misher) is spoken mostly by Mishärs, the Central dialect is spoken by Kazan and Astrakhan Tatars.
 Both dialects have subdialects.
 Central Tatar furnishes the base of literary Tatar.

 The Siberian Tatar language is independent of Volga–Ural Tatar.
 The dialects are quite remote from Standard Tatar and from each other, often preventing mutual comprehension.
 The claim that Siberian Tatar is part of the modern Tatar language is typically supported by linguists in Kazan and denounced by Siberian Tatars.

 Crimean Tatar is the indigenous language of the Crimean Tatar people.
 Because of its common name, Crimean Tatar is sometimes mistakenly seen in Russia as a dialect of Kazan Tatar.
 Although these languages are related (as both are Turkic), the Kypchak languages closest to Crimean Tatar are (as mentioned above) Kumyk and Karachay-Balkar, not Kazan Tatar.
 Still, there exists an opinion (E. R. Tenishev), according to which the Kazan Tatar language is included in the same Kipchak-Cuman group as Crimean Tatar.

 Contemporary groups and nations

-The largest Tatar populations are the Volga Tatars, native to the Volga-Ural region, and the Crimean Tatars of Crimea.
-Smaller groups of Lipka Tatars and Astrakhan Tatars live in Europe and the Siberian Tatars in Asia.
+The largest Tatar populations are the Volga Tatars, native to the Idel-Ural (Volga-Ural) region of European Russia, and the Crimean Tatars of Crimea.
+Smaller groups of Lipka Tatars and Astrakhan Tatars also live in Europe and the Siberian Tatars in Asia.